Barrington, Illinois: Architecture

 individual structures and sites within this area which have historic, architectural or cultural significance.
 Barrington's Historic Preservation Overlay District is noted for its Victorian, Victorian Gothic, Queen Anne, and other popular late-19th century forms of architecture.
 Among Barrington's notable buildings is the Octagon House, also known as the Hawley House.
 Claimed to be built around 1860, although the oldest home in Barrington Village is on North Avenue dating to 1872, the Octagon House is listed on the National Register of Historic Places; although initially a residence, it now serves as a commercial property.

 The downtown area is home to the historic Catlow Theater, which features interiors by noted Prairie School sculptor and designer Alfonso Iannelli.
 In May 1927, the Catlow Theater opened for business with Slide, Kelly, Slide as its first feature film.
 The Catlow is also listed on the National Register of Historic Places and continues to operate as one of the few remaining single-screen theaters in the area.
 The Catlow was one of the first theaters to offer in-theater dining, provided by the adjoining Showtime Eatery.
 Patrons may bring food from Showtime Eatery (formerly Boloney's) into the 526-seat auditorium.

 Another historic building in the village, the Ice House Mall, is located just northwest of the town's center.
 Originally built in 1904 for the Bowman Dairy, the brick structure, with its turn of the 20th century styling, served as an actual ice house for 68 years.
 Renovations and additions beginning in the 1970s have transformed the original building into a collection of local specialty shops.

-The Michael Bay 2010 re-make of A Nightmare on Elm Street was partially filmed in Barrington's Jewel Park subdivision (Built by the Jewel T company for their executives) using a home actually on Elm Street, using the village's residential architecture as a backdrop.
+The Michael Bay 2010 re-make of A Nightmare on Elm Street was partially filmed in Barrington's Jewel Park subdivision (Built by the Jewel Tea Company for their executives) using a home actually on Elm Street, using the village's residential architecture as a backdrop.

-South Barrington has been described as the, “9th circle of McMansion Hell” by local architectural critic, Kate Wagner, on architecture humor website McMansion Hell due to the high number of properties whose extremely large square footage and dubious architectural merits subjectively classify them as McMansions.